The Hotel New Hampshire (film): Production

+New Hampshire was awash in familial deep-bonding and bed hopping that would make a Feydeau farce seem tame.
+The major underlying theme of the book is painful and sometimes complicated sexual awakening, and Tony Richardson created an atmosphere of exploratory, innocent permissiveness that resulted in something like a free-love commune.
+The backstage sexual energy would then be captured in our work on-screen.

 Music

 The rock band Queen was asked by producers to compose an entire soundtrack for the film, but the producers later changed their minds in favour of classical music.
 Freddie Mercury had already composed the song "Keep Passing the Open Windows" and so it ended up on their 1984 album The Works.

 "Keep passing the open windows"

 This phrase recurs throughout the film as a catchphrase among the Berry family.
 It is drawn from a story that the Berry parents tell their children, about a street performer called "The King of Mice".
 Saying "keep passing the open windows" is the family's way of telling each other to persevere.
 Lilly kills herself by jumping, having failed to pass that open window.

 Flag error

 When the Berry family is honored by the Austrian government, the hall is decorated not with Austrian flags, but instead with the flag of Tahiti, which is similar with its red and white stripes but has quite different and unequal proportions on its stripes.